James-Ansley/pytubemusic/README.md

 - `start` a start time stamp defining when the track starts in the video
-- `end` an optional end time stamp – if not provided the start of the next track will be used of the end of the video in the case of the last track
+- `end` an optional end time stamp – if not provided the start of the next track will be used or the end of the video in the case of the last track
 - `metadata` a table of track-specific metadata – the `title` tag is required.
   Track specific metadata overwrites album metadata.
 Track numbers are automatically filled but can be manually added.